ondics/ckanext-partialview/README.md

 # ckanext-partialview

-When uploading large files previewing the entire file is not required in most cases.
-Instead the first and last few lines should give insight about the file structure, columns, contents, and so on.
+When dealing with large file uploads, previewing the entire file is often unnecessary.
+Usually, viewing just the first and last few lines provides sufficient information about the file's structure, columns, and contents.

 This CKAN Extension enables resosurce previews for large `txt` and `csv` files.